TrueFiEng/useDApp/docs/source/core.rst

 useCall
 =======

-Makes a call to a specific contract and returns the value or an error if present.
+Makes a call to a specific method of a specific contract and returns the value or an error if present.
 The hook will cause the component to refresh when a new block is mined and the return value changes.
-A syntax sugar for `useFailableChainCall`_ that uses ABI, function name, and arguments instead of raw data.
+A syntax sugar for `useRawCall`_ that uses ABI, function name, and arguments instead of raw data.

 **Parameters**